zbw/qualle/README.md

 (this is basically the output of the MLC method)
 - ``true_labels`` is a comma-separated list of true labels (ground truth)

-Note that you can omit the ``true_labels`` section if you only want to predict the quality of the MLC result.
+Note that you can omit the ``true_labels`` column if you only want to obtain a prediction of the quality of the MLC result.

 For example, a row in the data file could look like this:

 ``Optimal investment policy of the regulated firm\tConcept0:0.5,Concept1:1\tConcept0,Concept3``

-You have the option to provide a separate data split for Label Calibration training (see section Train for more information).
-In this case, you must omit the ``predict_labels_with_scores`` section, so that the format looks like
+You have the option to provide a separate data split for Label Calibration training (see Section "Train" for more information).
+In this case, you must omit the ``predict_labels_with_scores`` column, so that the format looks like

 ```document-content\ttrue_labels```